 How We're Helping In The Fight Against Childhood Obesity

-Fit and Fun Playscapes offers a wide variety of playground stencils, recess games and sensory path walks designed with any budget in mind, but we also offer two education resource pages.
+Fit and Fun Playscapes offers a wide variety of playground stencils, recess games, and sensory path walks designed with any budget in mind, but we also offer two education resource pages.
 Our Sensory Path Resource Center is dedicated to all things sensory path/sensory walk-related, which we designed with the help of our friend Dr. Tim Davis, CAPE, and includes many juicy tidbits of information on how you can get your students up and moving throughout the school day.
-These movements, which are called “movement breaks” or “brain breaks,” aren’t just physically healthy; they’re cognitively beneficial, as well.
+These movements, which are called "movement breaks" or "brain breaks," aren't just physically healthy; they're cognitively beneficial, as well.

 Our Recess Resource Center, on the same hand, is full of information pertaining to how you can create the best recess environment for your kids, whether you have access to daily recess or not.
-There’s also a ton of grant information on that same page, including Fuel Up to Play 60 and KaBOOM! grants, if you need a little extra boost to your budget.